lcdporto/warehouse-locator/README.md

 ## Server
 The server is simply a MQTT broker.
 To setup the server you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

 Because this will be a publicly accessible MQT broker,before you run the server, you need to define its access credentials.
-For that create a file inside the folder ```mosquitto``` called ```mosquitto.passwd``` with your user and password separated by a colon, here is an example:
+For that create a file on ```server/mosquitto/mosquitto.passwd``` with your user and password separated by a colon, here is an example:
 ```
 lcdporto:very-strong-password
 ```